tmarathe/overbond_coding_challenge/README.md

 Some tests have been included in the `__main__` scope.

 Note: If you run `overbond_challenge.py`, you will need to keep the folder `required_files` in the same directory, as the test compare generated files to those in the folder (which were calculated manually).
-Alternatively, you can comment out the tests and call the functions on files of your own.
+Alternatively, you can comment out the tests and call the functions on files of your own, or import the functions into another test script to run.